 Cory, his son and I were up at 4 am to hop the first leg of our flight from Seattle to Atlanta, then we had a nice 4 hour layover before we boarded our 16 hour flight to Johannesburg.
 It was funny, as the entire flight over, Cory and I were talking about how it still didn’t seem real.
 16 hours later and dragging butt we were actually in Africa, it was amazing how every step closer we got to clearing customs and meeting up with Botes, the more energized we became.

 On stalk number 6, everything changed.
 We spotted our bull with one other bedded up under some heavy brush about 250 yards away trying to escape the mid-day sun.
 Onto our hands and knees we went, as the only way to get to them, was to crawl along a well traveled game trail that would ultimately bring us to within about 20 yards of them.
-We agonizingly inched our way along and slowly (oh so slowly) closed the distance finally we got to where we wanted to be, it was hard to believe we were sitting just 20 yards from this magnificent bull.
-After making multiple stalks over the last 3 days it was starting to feel like we were jinkxed as we still didn’t have a shot.
+We agonizingly inched our way along and slowly (oh so slowly) closed the distance finally we got to where we wanted to be.
+It was hard to believe we were sitting just 20 yards from this magnificent Cape Buffalo bull.
+After making multiple stalks over the last 3 days it was starting to feel like we were jinxed, as we still didn’t have a shot.

 All we could do at this point was lay there and hope that we would get an opportunity.
-We had been laying there waging an epic war against the ants for about 2.5 hours when the two bulls suddenly got up and started moving, but not in any direction that would help us, as they walked straight away from me and left us scrambling to find a way to get in front of them without spooking them.
+We had been lying there waging an epic war against a nation of voracious ants for about 2.5 hours when suddenly the two bulls got up and started moving straight away from us.
+We were left scrambling to try and find a way to get in front of them without spooking them.
 Botes was pretty sure they were heading for water and decided that our best play was going to be an ambush.
 So we circled back around to the left and got set up where he figured they would feed through after hitting the water hole.
 But now, on top of everything else, we were running out of daylight.
 (As those of you who have been to Africa know, once the sun goes down it gets dark in a hurry).

-The clock was ticking as we sat there waiting and watching as those two bulls took their sweet time at the water hole.
-After what seemed like an eternity they finally turned to leave the waterhole, but they were going the wrong direction.
-I was trying to stay mentally upbeat as it felt like this just wasn’t meant to be, knowing that once again we had been so close but no cigar, when for whatever reason the smaller bull spun and decided to come back right past us, we quickly hit the dirt and peered through the grass trying to locate Mr. Big, finally we could see him meandering towards us.
-Finally, I was going to get my shot and as quick as that, things went horribly wrong.
+The pressure was building like a volcano ready to blow its top, as we sat there waiting, watching and hoping for a chance before darkness overtook us.
+Those two bulls took their sweet time at the water hole and after what seemed like an eternity they finally turned to leave, but they were going the wrong direction.
+I was trying to stay mentally upbeat as it felt like this just wasn’t meant to be, knowing that once again we were so close but still no cigar.
+When for whatever reason the smaller bull spun around and was coming back towards us.
+My body kicked into auto-pilot as the small bull began to feed past us, quickly hitting the dirt and peering through the grass trying to locate Mr. Big, finally I could see him meandering through the tall grass right towards us.
+Finally, it was going to happen and I would get my shot and as quick as that, things went horribly wrong.

 It all happened in slow motion.
-We were laying in the tall grass letting the smaller of the two bulls feed past us at 30 yards, when the big Dugga Boy was suddenly right in front of me.
-I slowly came up to my knees, drew back and buried the pin tight on the front shoulder about to send 800+ grains of silent death screaming (relatively speaking of course) loose from my bow.
-I slowly squeezed the trigger on my scott release and felt the slightest jump from my bow as it launched my arrow on its path with destiny.
-When suddenly I saw the arrow change course, that’s when I realized with horror, that my first shot deflected off the grass and hit my buff way back, as we found out later it did get liver, but in that moment all I could think was,” great I just shot the trophy of a lifetime in the guts.”
+We were laying in the tall grass letting the smaller of the two bulls feed past us at 30 yards, when the big old Dugga Boy was suddenly right there in front of me.
+I slowly came up to my knees, drew back and buried the pin tight on the front shoulder, about to send 800+ grains of silent death screaming (relatively speaking of course) toward his vitals.
+I slowly squeezed the trigger on my scott release and felt the slightest jump from my bow as it launched the arrow on its path with destiny.
+When suddenly I saw the arrow change course, that’s when I realized with horror, that my first shot deflected off the grass and hit that big ol Cape Buffalo back towards the guts, as we found out later it did get liver, but in that moment all I could think was,” great I just shot the trophy of a lifetime in the guts.”

 I went from being on top of the world, to the pit of despair in about 1.5 seconds.
 Suddenly I could hear Botes’ (our PH) voice cutting through the fog of disbelief and utter horror, saying “nock another one, nock another one, you got this.”
 When I snapped out of it I realized the big ol cape buffao bull had only taken a few steps and was now staring right at me, and suddenly everything was back in focus and all the hours of practice and years of hunting kicked in.
-Next thing I knew I was at full draw and had my pin buried just inside the front shoulder and “Thwack!” the arrow punched through right where I was aiming and within seconds the huge cape buffalo was staggering like a punch drunk prize fighter in the 12th round.
-I put two more insurance arrows in him, but it was over.
+Next thing I knew I was at full draw and had my pin buried just inside the front shoulder and “Thwack!” the arrow punched through right where I was aiming and into the boiler room.
+Within seconds this old warrior was staggering like a punch drunk prize fighter in the 12th round.
+I put two more insurance arrows in him (just to be safe), but it was over.
 My dream of taking a trophy cape buffalo with a bow was now a reality.

-As I walked up to him I was in awe of his sheer size and menacing presence and all I could think of was the intensity of his stare as I had let that second arrow fly.
+As I walked up to him I was in awe of his sheer size and menacing presence and all I kept thinking about was the intensity of his stare as I had let that second arrow fly.
 This bull was truly an old warrior who had been the king of his domain.
-I was overcome with emotion and adrenaline, I hugged Botes, sat down and started to shake like I had hypothermia.
+I was overcome with emotion and adrenaline, I hugged Botes, high fived Cory and started to shake like I had hypothermia.
 I can say that my 40s definitely started off with a bang.

-If you are looking for the best hunts in Africa, give me a call 509.679.0225 or shoot me an email email@example.com
+If you are looking for some of the best hunts in Africa (I have hunts in South Africa, Namibia, Mozambique, Zambia, Tanzania and more), give me a call 509.679.0225 or shoot me an email email@example.com